 F/X Site ribbon, Lighting flyout

-F/X Graphics menu, Lighting option
+F/X Site menu, Lighting option

 Graphics RefNotes toolbar

-or by typing FX_Lighting_Manager in the Command line
+or type FX_Lighting_Manager in the Command line

 The Lighting Manager will open.